 Factory Recommended Mount Point: -8.1 cm from center; 80.9 cm from tail

-We’ve already posted our First Look of the brand-new Enforcer 104 Free, but Nordica is also adding some narrower skis to their line.
+We’ve already posted our full review of the new Enforcer 104 Free, but Nordica is also adding some narrower skis to their line.
 The new Enforcer 88 and Santa Ana 88 are designed with firm-snow performance in mind, and they reportedly bring essentially the same construction from the other excellent Enforcer and Santa Ana skis into a narrower package.